GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

   - team: Team for new channel.
   - members: Ds for the new channel members.
   - isCurrentUserMember: If set to `true` the current user will be included into the channel.
 Is `true` by default.
+  - messageOrdering: Describes the ordering the messages are presented.
   - invites: IDs for the new channel invitees.
   - extraData: Extra data for the new channel.